 William Renwick is also an organist, composer, and choral director.
 As an organist he studied with Frederick Geoghegan, Frederick Carter, and Gerre Hancock.
 He holds the Associate degree of the American Guild of Organists and the Fellow of the Royal Canadian College of Organists.
 He has performed concerts and recitals throughout the region.
 In 1999 he served as co-chair of The Canadian Organ Festival in Hamilton.
 He is Music Director at Saint Mary the Virgin Church in Hamilton Ontario, Organist at Holy Rosary Church in Burlington, Organist at Grace Church in Hamilton, and Director of the Hamilton Schola Cantorum.

 William Renwick also plays trumpet and flugelhorn, having studied with Sid Arnold, Ray Kirkham, and Martin Berinbaum.
-He is a regular in the Hamilton Concert Band and the Jimmy Stahl Big Band.
+He is a regular in the Hamilton Concert Band, the Jimmy Stahl Big Band, and the Jimmy Murando Swing Band.
 He has performed with conductors Boris Brott, Boyd Neel and Simon Streatfield, and artists such as Tommy Ambrose, Dave Boyer, Bobby Herriot, John Lombard, Andy Gravitas, John Sherwood, Dave Stahl and Barbara Butler.